 Forms with @craft-ng

-@craft-ng provides a complete form management system based on Angular Signal-Forms, enabling the creation of reactive, type-safe, and composable forms with @craft-ng primitives.
+@craft-ng provides a complete form management system, enabling the creation of reactive, type-safe, and composable forms with @craft-ng primitives.
+Unlike most form libraries, a form is derived from state, and all form logic and validators are also derived for a fully declarative form.

 Overview

-The main benefits of @craft-ng form system are built on three pillars:
+The main benefits of the @craft-ng form system are built on three pillars:

-2. Type-safe errors - Synchronous and asynchronous validation (soon) with type-safe exceptions (inferred from validators and submit handler)
+- Type-safe errors - Synchronous and asynchronous validation with type-safe exceptions (inferred from validators and submit handler)

 Form Insertions